This article was originally published in 2018.

 Train Rides and Gingerbread Houses

 After tallying up who really won mini-golf, head to the Lime Garage at Disney Springs.
 This garage is centered in the middle of the action, so you won’t have a long walk back to the car later.
 To continue our holiday itinerary, hang a right toward the Marketplace district.

 Disney Springs has been decked out in all manner of holiday trimmings, from a glittering Christmas tree in the Town Center area to giant ornaments in the bushes.

 With so many shops to explore, this can definitely be your one-stop-shop for everyone on your list.
 But the landscape can be confusing, so don’t hesitate to approach a cast member to find exactly what you’re looking for.
 The Disney merchandise has been split up into various locations like the Marvel and Star Wars Stores in addition to the World of Disney store.

 Stroll toward World of Disney and you’ll find more than exclusive Disney merch: Right next door is Amorette’s Patisserie, which showcases elaborate artisan cakes and chocolate creations year-round… so you can bet they do a little something special for Christmas.

-Amorette’s puts together a stunning gingerbread display, and offers specialty holiday treats.
-The cakes are gorgeous, but pricey… starting at about $8 per treat.
+Amorette’s puts together a stunning gingerbread display and offers special holiday treats.
+The cakes are gorgeous but pricey… starting at about $8 per treat.
 To save some money, but still take in a special holiday treat, wait to snack on the Christmas Tree Trail (we’re heading in that direction).